laurenebeckman/laurenbeckman/README.md

 Hi, I’m @laurenebeckman. thanks for being here--it's good to see you! :P

-✨ I am a spunky chemical engineer and law student who's curious about in energy, tech, business, and law.
+✨ I am a spunky chemE and law student who's curious (especially about in energy, tech, business, and law).

 🚀 I also like doing sidequests.
 (On here are some of them.)